Alimony And Divorce Agreements

 Typically, one party believes that they need financial assistance from the other party.
 Alimony payments may be considered if one party is unable to support themselves following the divorce.
 Spousal support payments are often granted when one party did not work during the marriage, such as opting to be a stay-at-home parent, or because they will otherwise have difficulty providing for themselves.

-Whether you are requesting alimony or are being asked to make spousal support payments, it is important to have experienced legal counsel on your side who can help assert and protect your interests.
+Whether you are being asked to make spousal support payments, or you are the one requesting alimony through a court order, having experienced legal counsel on your side is incredibly important, especially if you want to assert and protect your interests.

 At The Jenne Law Firm, our attorneys have been helping people in Cleveland and surrounding areas of Tennessee resolve their difficult legal issues since 1981.
 We use our experience to help address alimony issues fairly and effectively.